• Skip to primary navigation

 Instructions

-1. Over medium-high heat, bring the water to a boil.
+1. Over medium-high heat in a Dutch oven or large pot, bring the water to a boil.

-2. Add molasses, brown sugar, garlic, ginger, chili powder, cayenne, crushed pineapple and Worcestershire sauce and stir to combine.
+2. Add molasses, brown sugar, garlic powder, ginger, chili powder, cayenne, crushed pineapple and Worcestershire sauce and stir to combine.

-4. Add in meatballs and stir to coat evenly.
+4. Add in meatballs and stir to fully coat the meatballs in the sauce.

 5. Reduce heat to medium and simmer until the sauce reduces, about 10 minutes.